semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### cancel {#cancel-in-fail}

+The `cancel` property causes all non-started jobs to be canceled as soon as on job fails.
+Already running jobs are allowed to finish.
+This property requires a `when` property that defines a condition according to [Conditions DSL](./conditions-dsl).

 In the following configuration, blocks A and B run in parallel.
 Block C runs after block B is finished.

-When Block A fails, if the workflow was initiated from a non-master branch, the fail fast `cancel` policy will be applied to:
+If Block A fails in a workflow that was initiated from a non-master branch:

-- Let block B finish
+- Block B is allowed to finish
-- Cancel (i.e. not run) block C
+- Block C is cancelled, i.e. it never starts

 ```yaml title="Example"
 version: v1.0